No products in the cart.

 Once you start gardening, you do not know much – amateur gardeners just follow some of the most popular rules.
 Every beginner gardener puts rocks in the bottom of containers, without really understanding the purpose of the rocks and whether the plant needs them there or not.

-In this article, you will learn more about the role of rocks in the plant pots – why are they put there, and most importantly, should you use them.
+In this article, you will learn more about the role of rocks in the plant pots – why are they put there, and most importantly, whether should you use them.

 In this way, you will avoid some of the common beginner’s mistakes.